raulgonzm/checkout_service_example/README.rst

 ]
 ``

-We have two discounts applied: a two for one discount and a percentage discount.
-Both have their own configuration inside PRICING_RULE_TWO_FOR_ONE_ALL and PRICING_RULE_BULK_PURCHASE_ALL configurations.
+We have two discounts applied: a *"two for one"* discount and a percentage discount.
+Both have their own configuration inside PRICING_RULE_TWO_FOR_ONE_ALL and PRICING_RULE_BULK_PURCHASE_ALL configuration vars.

-We can review one of them configurations:
+We can check one of them these configurations:

 ``
 PRICING_RULE_TWO_FOR_ONE_ALL = DiscountRuleConfig(